 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
 Unfortunately, their selection of higher quality teas is generally lacking, especially when it comes to loose leaf versions.

-I haven’t tried any of their gyokuro and can’t really make a recommendation, but If I were to try some, I’d go with this organic gyokuro from Ocha or this one from Chado Tea House, since both of these companies specialize in Japanese teas.
+I haven’t tried any of their gyokuro and can’t really make a recommendation, but If I were to try some, I’d go with one of two companies that specialize in Japanese teas.
+Either this organic gyokuro from Ocha:

 More Information About Gyokuro